 Bhavisya is the first harpist to our left.

-In 1988 Jaya Radha-Madhava was rewritten with English lyrics by Umapati Swami and titled Within Vrindaban's Woods and Groves.
-It was subsequently orchestrated by the New Vrindaban music director & composer-in-residence Hrishikesh dasa (Henry Doktorski), accompanied by the musicians of the New Vrindaban Temple Orchestra, and sung at nearly 3,000 New Vrindaban morning services from 1988 until 1994.
+In 1988 Jaya Radha-Madhava was rewritten with English lyrics by Umapati Swami and titled Within Vrindaban’s Woods and Groves.
+It was subsequently orchestrated by the New Vrindaban music director & composer-in-residence Hrishikesh dasa (Henry Doktorski), accompanied by the musicians of the New Vrindaban City of God Temple Orchestra, and sung by the cantor, choir and congregation at nearly 3,000 New Vrindaban morning services from 1988 until 1994.

-Chorus members in this recording include current and former New Vrindaban residents Damodar dasa, Krpamaya dasa, "Dutiful" Rama dasa, Terry Logan, Janaki devi dasi, and Pundarika devi dasi, as well as more than a dozen Christian friends from several Pittsburgh-area church choirs.
+Chorus members in this recording made at Audiomation Recording Studio on the North Side of Pittsburgh, Pennsylvania, include current and former New Vrindaban residents Damodar dasa, Krpamaya dasa, Dutiful Rama dasa, Terry Logan, Janaki devi dasi, and Pundarika devi dasi, as well as more than a dozen Christian friends from several Pittsburgh-area church choirs.
 The musicians who played on this recording (two violins, viola, cello, double-bass, harp, flute, piccolo, and percussion) include one member of the Pittsburgh Symphony Orchestra and members of other Pennsylvania and Ohio orchestras.

 Within Vrindaban’s Woods and Groves